 The first one arrived at the Poznan Athletics Grand Prix in Poland and she would follow it up by winning another gold at the Kutno Athletics Meet just five days later.

 Barely a week after that, Hima Das won a third-consecutive gold at the Kladno Athletics Meet in the Czech Republic and added a fourth to her collection at the Tabor Athletics Meet.

 A fifth gold medal would follow at the Mezinarodni Atleticky Mitink as Hima Das capped off a sensational 20-day period on her return from injury.

-The European events may not have seen top-class competition but for Hima Das returning from injury, the medals gave her the confidence and belief that she was going to be a potent force for India at Tokyo.
+The European events may not have seen top-class competition but for Hima Das returning from injury, the medals gave her the confidence and belief that she was going to be a potent force for India.